Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Reward-Based Analysis for Withheld Potion Pair

-According to the Alchemy underlying latent structure, the reward feature can only increase or decrease by one step per potion transition.
-For example, $+15$ and $-3$ only transits to stone states $+1$ and $-1$, respectively, while stones with rewards $+1$ and $-1$ can move towards stones with a higher step or lower step rewards of $\{+15, -1\}$ and $\{+1, -3\}$, respectively.
+According to Alchemy's underlying latent structure, the reward feature can change by one level per potion transition.
+For example, from stones with reward $r \in \{+15, -3\}$, transitions are only possible to stones with rewards $+1$ and $-1$, respectively.
+As a result, stones with rewards $+1$ and $-1$ are adjacent to stones with higher or lower rewards: $\{+15, -1\}$ and $\{+1, -3\}$, respectively.